bjornburton/ased/README.md

 have 1/(2*pi*fc) of Xc.
 Ohms law indicates
 100e6 * (170 / ( (2*pi*60*1e-12)^-1 + 100e6)) = 6.16 volts peak, ignoring
 input pin capacitance.
 The steering diodes will keep the analog innards safe since the current is so low.
+Supply voltage at "BAT" is 5.5 to 16 V and it has a red LED on-board.

 The Trinket runs at a speedy 8 MHz so the slow 60 Hz signal is no issue.
-One could use the ADC but that doesn't make too much sense as it will often be clipped.
+One could use the ADC but that doesn't make too much sense as the input may spend a lot of time cliped.
 The inbuilt comparator seems like the right choice, for now.

 Both comparator inputs have pins but AIN0 can be connected to a reference of 1.1 VDC, leaving AIN1 to the signal.
-This is selected by setting bit ACBG of register ACSR.
-AN0 is PB0 marked "#0" on the Trinket.
+The ref is selected by setting bit ACBG of register ACSR.
+Input AN0 is PB0 marked "#0" on the Trinket.

 Rather than burning loops, waiting for something to happen for 16 ms, the comparator interrupt can be used.
 To enable this, set the ACIE bit of register